 This post contains affiliate links.
 If you click an affiliate link and make a purchase, Red Shoes.
 Red Wine. will earn a small commission for the referral at no cost to you.
 Read more about affiliates & disclaimers here.
 We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.

 At the time, Simplicity had yet to release their version of Claire’s dresses (Simplicity Creative Patterns 8161), so I had nothing to guide me.
 I wanted to wear the iconic outfit in the first season’s promotional photos, but had a hell of a time finding screen accurate plaid.
 So I opted for several of her lesser known pieces (peacock top, brown skirt, flower stomacher) combined with her signature crocheted cowl.
 The brown skirt will give me more options to mix and match other pieces.

-I found more historically accurate (and screen accurate) patterns online (JP Ryan’s Ladies Jackets), and worked through the pieces according to the instructions.
+I found more historically accurate (and screen accurate) patterns by JP Ryan (18th Century Jackets Pattern), and worked through the pieces according to the instructions.
 The only modification I made was the shirt length between B and C views to match Claire’s length.
 The stomacher was made with no modifications.

 The skirt was a bit more of a struggle, since I wanted to match the pleats in Claire’s promo stills.
 The flat front with pleats all the way around the sides and back was very important to me for aesthetics and garment weight.
 So I laid 10 yards of heavy upholstery fabric on the floor and pleated by sight.
 This almost broke my machine for how thick it was.
 I banded the top with scrap material and ran a drawstring through the waist (hidden beneath shirt).